 Creative Containers in the Classroom

-Using creative and unconventional containers is one way to implement the Reggio Emilia philosophy in the classroom.
+Using unconventional and creative containers in the classroom is one way to implement the Reggio Emilia philosophy.
 Adults may think of a container as something that merely holds objects, but children see containers as part of the activity or something to build with.
 Containers, when used properly, can help invite children to engage with objects and spark their imagination.
 They can build with containers or use containers to sort objects by color or shape.

 Cathy Harmon, education and safety coordinator at Little Sunshine’s Playhouse & Preschool™, said different kinds of containers are beneficial in helping engage children in further exploration.